April 11 2017

 EEE Consulting, Inc. is proud to announce the promotion of two new Associates of the firm.
-The new Associates are Jennifer Jones and Chris Schrinel, EIT.
+The new Associates are Jennifer Jones and Chris Schrinel, PE.
 These employees were selected due to their outstanding performance within the company, and their demonstrated dedication to its mission.
 Jennifer holds a broad skill set in the areas of Stormwater Management, Environmental Compliance and Hazardous Materials Management, as well as extensive experience working with state agencies such as Dept. of Military Affairs and Virginia Dept. of Transportation.
 Chris’ expertise in Stormwater Management provides our clients exceptional assistance in understanding and complying with stormwater regulations.
 Chris regularly serves clients in state agencies such as Virginia Community College System and Dept. of Behavioral Health and Developmental Services as well as a range of localities to include City of Hopewell, Salem, and the Town of Christiansburg, Virginia.
 Congratulations Jennifer and Chris!

 August 29 2016